What happened to Drones? Where is the drone market heading?

 When did the Drone Market first cross 1 million units sold?

-On January 10, 2018, the FAA announced there were over 1 Million total registrations of drones in the USA.
+On January 10, 2018, the FAA announced over 1 Million total registrations of drones in the USA.

 The tremendous growth in drone registration reflects the fact that they are more than tools for commerce and trade, but can save lives, detect hazardous situations and assist with disaster recovery.